s-AustinAvery/HabiChat/README.md

 redesigned as a modern client server system with a REST + WebSocket API and a downloadable desktop client.

-## Why this project exists

-The original version was a bare Python socket client/server.
-This rewrite keeps the original spirit but rebuilds it with proper architecture using a Spring Boot backend exposing a REST API and a live WebSocket feed, and a React frontend packaged as an Electron desktop app.

 ## Features

-- **Anonymous, persistent identity** - a random animal themed username is generated on first launch and stored locally so no accounts or passwords.
+- **Anonymous/persistent identity** - a random animal themed username
+  is generated on first launch and stored locally so no accounts or passwords.
 - **Rooms** - a permanent default **Lobby**, plus user created rooms (one per identity).